tobiasbriones/cp-unah-mm545-distributed-text-file-system/README.md

 [![Project GitHub License](https://img.shields.io/github/license/tobiasbriones/cp-unah-mm545-distributed-text-file-system.svg?style=flat-square)](https://github.com/tobiasbriones/cp-unah-mm545-distributed-text-file-system/blob/main/LICENSE)

-Implementation of a server/client application in Java RMI and JavaFX to manage concurrent connections for managing a file system that accepts operations on users text files.
+Implementation of a server/client application in Java RMI and JavaFX to manage concurrent connections for managing a file system that accepts operations on users' text files.

+The original course project required a much simpler implementation, and the main objective was to apply DevOps skills.
+Needless to say, as I often do, I have added a huge amount of extra value to this project to make it worth it.
+My objectives are to keep working on some new features after the first release and build good DevOps documentation.
+Additionally, it's a good chance to show good use cases of the main underlying technologies: Java and JavaFX.

 ## Required technologies